This is a review of North Gaia, an executive condo (EC) at Yishun Close in Singapore's District 27 by well-known local developer Sing Holdings Ltd.

 Pasir Ris and Bukit Batok are highlighted vis-a-vis Yishun because these three housing estates were developed around the same time in the 1980s.
 As for Tampines, it is the first regional centre that was built in Singapore, which began slightly earlier in the late 1970s.

-The following are the comparison of the 10-year average price growth rate between several major suburban housing estates in Singapore:
+The following is the comparison of the 10-year average price growth rate between several major suburban housing estates in Singapore:

 - Jurong East +59%